MorganStenberg/League-hub/README.md

-# **League Hub**
+# League Hub

 League Hub is an user-friendly application where you can create your own league with friends and keep track of scores and standings.
-Wether it is in football, table-tennis or other games League hub is the place where you can finally solve that long standing issue of who is really the best?
+Whether it is in football, table-tennis or other games League hub is the place where you can finally solve that long-standing issue of who is really the best?

 Create your own league, add matches to it, see all historically added matches for a specific league or in total.
 This is the place for friendly competition!

-The app is targeted at friends who want a help in keeping track of matches and points for a league, where the application does the counting for you!
+The app is targeted at friends who want help in keeping track of matches and points for a league, where the application does the counting for you!

 Here is a link to the live site - [League Hub](https://league-hub-888548acadce.herokuapp.com/)